Some Great Legal Translation Tools

 SDL Free Translation is a legal translation software that’s available in 43 languages and you can upload multiple text files in many file formats at up to 5 Mb.
 Reverso Translation supports 13 languages but it’s known for its accuracy.
 It has a spell-checker, and apps for Android, iOS, and Chrome extensions.

 Management Tools for Legal Translators

 All translators need management tools and there are plenty of good ones available these days.
 BaccS is helpful for freelance translators and can do invoicing accounting, and CV creation.
 It can also assist in the generation of project reports and so that you can view all the details of your present projects on one dashboard.
 Memsource is a cloud platform that offers a practical working scenario for legal translators such as managing projects and optimizing the productivity of the process of translation.
 Close to this is another cloud translation business platform.
 It’s suitable for both legal freelancers and agencies and offers translation management systems, client portals,s, and CRM.
 It has CAT tools available and offers website integration.

 Tools for Translation Memory (TM)

 Virtually every legal translator uses translation memory to ensure quick and accurate legal translation.
 There is a number available such as the free Wordfast Anywhere.
 It’s web-based and doesn’t require the need to install any software and can be used on any current platform.
-OmegaT. is a free translation tool for professional legal translators.
+OmegaT. is a free translation software for professional legal translators.
 Numerous translation memories can be used, custom glossaries can be created, and it can work with more than thirty file formats.
 Fusion translate is a TM tool that allows a legal translator to manage translation databases and work with other legal translators.
 Additionally, it offers contextual information throughout the translation.
 Fluency Now is a CAT tool that focuses on translation memory for legal freelancers.
 It has available a proofreading tool and project management facility.

 Additional Tools for Legal Translators